fluent/fluentd-docs-gitbook/installation/install-by-rpm.md

 We use `$releasever` for repository path in the script and `$releasever` should be the major version only like `"7"`.
 If your environment uses some other format like `"7.2"`, change it to the major version only or set up .repo file manually.

 {% hint style='danger' %}
-Since v5.0.4, RHEL 7 / CentOS 7 was not supported anymore because CentOS 7 had reached EOL (June, 2024).
-Please consider migrating to the other release.
+Since v5.0.4, RHEL 7 / CentOS 7 is not supported anymore because CentOS 7 has reached EOL (June, 2024).
+Please consider migrating to another release.
 {% endhint %}

 #### Amazon Linux